Exclusive Discount on Checkout Save More with our Exclusive Discount on Checkout

 Frequently Asked Questions

-After completing the OSHA outreach training program requirements and earning your OSHA 30 Card, you’ll be eligible for positions in construction, manufacturing, general industry, and safety management
+After completing the OSHA outreach training program requirements and earning your OSHA 30 Card, you may be eligible for positions in construction, manufacturing, general industry, and safety management.

 How to Get a Job with OSHA Certification?

-Visit OSHA’s federal job portal on their official website to discover available positions related to workplace safety and submit them through the USAJOBS gateway.
+Visit OSHA’s federal job portal on their official website to discover available positions related to workplace safety and submit applications through the USAJOBS gateway.

-What Jobs Can You Get with OSHA 30 Certification
+What Jobs Can You Get with OSHA 30 Course?

-Earning your OSHA 30-hour certification is a crucial step toward rewarding careers in the construction industry, such as becoming a safety manager or project manager, while adhering to OSHA training requirements.
+Earning your OSHA 30-hour certification can support careers in the construction industry, including roles such as safety manager, project manager, site supervisor, and other safety-related positions.

 Can OSHA 30 Be Taken Online?

-In answer to the question, yes, the OSHA outreach training program can be completed online.
+Yes, the OSHA outreach training program can be completed online through an authorized training provider.

 How Do You Get the OSHA 30-Hour Card?

-Upon successful completion of the OSHA outreach training program, participants will receive an official OSHA 30 card, which serves as proof of certification and is typically shipped within 2–4 weeks after course completion.
+Upon successful completion of the OSHA outreach training program, participants receive an official OSHA 30 card, which serves as proof of completion and is typically shipped within 4 to 8 weeks after course completion.